agj/copy-paste-js/README.md

 };
 ```

+Creates an element with the supplied tag name, attributes (defined in an object), and children.
+Can be used nested to create a tree.

 #### onLoad

 ```js
 const onLoad = cb => /interactive|complete/.test(document.readyState) ? setTimeout(cb, 0) : document.addEventListener('DOMContentLoaded', cb);
 ```

+Executes the supplied function as soon as the DOM is ready.

 #### sel